-Between large columns shaped as massive candy twirls (a defining element of this interior), each detail echoes the shape and color of candy.
+Between large columns shaped as massive candy twirls (a defining element of this interior), each detail echoes the shapes and colors of candy.
 Even the light fixtures, a David Trubridge creation, take the shape of the four Candilawa mascots – Mello, Sukar, Coco and Sprinkle – with a few candy light fittings for good measure.
 The mascots are a recurring element in the design of the store and that of the merchandise.

-In a place where everything is large-scale, the massive candy twirls are a fitting element: they seem to hold an irresistible power that wipes out any desire to escape and takes you on a fascinating journey through the store.
+In a place where everything is large-scale, the massive candy twirls are a fitting element: They seem to hold an irresistible power that wipes out any desire to escape and takes you on a fascinating journey through the store.
 This is not a place to visit on the run, but one to take in slowly, explore and enjoy.

-The different functional areas of the store encourage direct interaction with the merchandise or unfold as part of a story.
+The different functional areas of the candy store interior encourage direct interaction with the merchandise or unfold as part of a story.
 Here, you can fill your tins with jelly beans or create your own candy.
 There, behind a large window surrounded by candy-filled pipes, cupcakes are topped with icing – and the process is a show in itself.